smilingrumia/pixiv-extraction/README.md

 # Change Log
 ```
+ v0.7.6
+  clipboard listening improve(non-pixiv URL will be ignored)
+  bonus in .opt/clipget.py, clipboard-mode pickup that helps youtube-dl(see in Notes)

  v0.7.5
   fix some art title(< and >)
   lazy solution to easly download all arts of artist